gbumps/react-native-screenguard/README.md

 ## Limitation

-This library support blocking screenshot for iOS 13+ only.
+- This library support blocking screenshot for iOS 13+ only.

-`register` supports background color for the layout received after screenshot and event callback for iOS only.
+- `register` supports background color and event callback for iOS only.

+- `registerWithBlurView` supports blur view for iOS only.

+- You can use `registerWithBlurView` with `register` to add custom background color.
+However, please be aware that blur effect may not works properly if background color and your current view background color are the same.
+Use as your own risk.

-On Android, if you want to use callback, consider using `registerWithoutScreenguard` instead, as you might not receive any event after a screenshot has been triggered if using with `register`.
+- On Android, if you want to use callback, consider using `registerWithoutScreenguard` instead, as you might not receive any event after a screenshot has been triggered if using with `register`.

 ## Contributing